Bangkok Muay Thai Camp Luktupfah

 With all his commitments, Master Woody usually leaves the day-to-day training to several experienced instructors who are present at every training session and have the experience of literally hundreds of fights between them.
 One of the trainers, Noy, has had over 160 fights and has won titles at two different weight categories.
 The training staff at Luktupfah all have a working knowledge of English but they also encourage students to learn some basic Thai vocabulary and simple instructions like ‘kick’, ‘block’, and ‘kick harder’.

 For aspiring Muay Thai boxers, Master Woody organises all of the fights that take place at MBK Fight Night every Wednesday night in front of MBK shopping mall in downtown Bangkok.
 If fighters are interested in getting some experience in the ring, these MBK fights are usually a good place to start.
 If you are interested in taking part in MBK Fight Night, contact the gym so they can match fighters according to weight and experience.
 Luktupfah has both male and female fighters competing throughout Asia so their training methods clearly work… all that’s missing is your blood, sweat and tears.

-Muay Thai Camp Luktupfah
+Luktupfah Muay Thai

 Rate This Place: ( votes)

 - Opening Hours: Training Sessions: Morning from 08:00 Afternoon from 16:00

 - Address: 5, On Nut Soi 65, Yaek 8, Bangkok (the small road leading to Luktupfah is unpaved)

 - Price Range: one daily session 400 baht, two daily sessions 600 baht, discounts available for weekly or monthly stays.